Tuesday, October 31, 2017

 Instead, Caroline and her mother will be spending the year in Cairo where her mother will be working for OneVision, a nongovernmental global health organization that "provides eye examinations and glasses to people in need, and eye surgeries to restore sight."
 Her mother, has been asked to set up an eye clinic in Cairo.
 Caroline will finish her senior year at the American school.
 Caroline's father who is a tugboat captain will only stay for a week to help them get set up in their apartment.

-At the airport they meet Ahmed Saleh Elhadad who is their driver.
+At the Cairo airport they meet Ahmed Saleh Elhadad who is their driver.
 Mr. Elhadad drives them to Rhoda Island, where their apartment is located.
 Their third floor apartment is large and sunny, but not furnished as agreed on, meaning they must buy everything.
-Mr. Elhadad sends his son Adam to set up their new furniture a few days later.
+Mr. Elhadad sends his son, Adam to set up their new furniture a few days later.
 Caroline notes that Adam is cute but is puzzled by his reluctant greeting.
 Her mother explains this is his way of showing respect.

-The next morning Mr. Elhadad takes Caroline and her parents to see Manshiyat Nasr neighborhood where the new clinic is located.
+The next morning, Mr. Elhadad takes Caroline and her parents to see Manshiyat Nasr neighborhood where the new clinic is located.
 He tells them that it is known as the Garbage city because the "people who live there - the Zabbaleen - collect the garbage from around Cairo and take it back to Manshiyat Nasr to sort out the recyclables."
 The city has no running water, sewers and little electricity.
 However, Dr. Kelly's clinic is clean and bright, already for her to set up.

 Manshiyat Nasr- the Garbage City